Skip to main content

 The data you provide us is securely stored in our internal encrypted servers and online in the Alchemer survey tool, in line with General Data Protection Regulation (GDPR) law.

-All of the personal information you provide will be anonymised by removing your email address from the dataset once it has been extracted for the prize draw, and only the Scouts Data and Insight team will have access to this information.
+The only personally identifiable information we collect in this survey is your email address for the purpose of the prize draw and if you have agreed to be contacted about future research.
+All of the personal information you provide will be anonymised by removing your email address from the dataset once it has been extracted for the prize draw, and only the Scouts Data & Insight team will have access to this information.

 We do ask questions for you to provide information such as your postcode, gender, religion, ethnicity and whether you have a disability, however these questions are all optional.
 The reason we ask these questions is so we can understand if there are any differences in experiences of young people and volunteers from different identity groups.

-If you’ve any concerns about how data is being used for this survey you can contact the Data and Insights Team on data-insights@scouts.org.uk.
+If you’ve any concerns about how data is being used for this survey you can contact the Data and Insights Team on [email protected].
 For more information on how we manage personal data please see our Data Protection Policy.

-• 10 x £50 Amazon vouchers for young people aged 13-17
+• 10 x £50 Amazon vouchers for young people aged 13-18 (prize draw)